MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql-set-options.md

 Sets database options in Microsoft [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)], and [!INCLUDE[ssSDW](../../includes/sssdw-md.md)].
 For other ALTER DATABASE options, see [ALTER DATABASE](../../t-sql/statements/alter-database-transact-sql.md).

-Select one of the following tabs for the syntax, arguments, remarks, permissions, and examples for a particular SQL version that you're working with.

-For more information about the syntax conventions, see [Transact-SQL syntax conventions](../../t-sql/language-elements/transact-sql-syntax-conventions-transact-sql.md).

 > [!NOTE]
 > Setting some options with ALTER DATABASE may require exclusive database access.
-If the ALTER DATABASE statement doesn't complete in a timely manner, check to see if other sessions within the database are blocking the ALTER DATABASE session.
+If the ALTER DATABASE statement does not complete in a timely manner, check to see if other sessions within the database are blocking the ALTER DATABASE session.

+For more information about the syntax conventions, see [Transact-SQL syntax conventions](../../t-sql/language-elements/transact-sql-syntax-conventions-transact-sql.md).

 ## Select a product